-It’s hard enough growing up, without children having to navigate or scoot around their parents’ behaviour.
+It’s hard enough growing up, without children having to navigate or scoot around behaviour issues brought about by their parents.
 My parents didn’t divorce, but my experiences were very similar to parents who should have gone through a divorce.

-It’s important for parents to find middle ground on their arguments.
-As children grow up, they need to continue to maintain healthy relationships with both their parents, just as parents need to work at maintaining healthy relationships with their children.
+It’s important for parents to find middle ground.
+As children grow up, they need to continue to maintain healthy relationships with both their parents, just as parents need to maintain healthy relationships with their children.